kekeandzeyu/csstudy/README.md

 Thankfully, I turned to one of my CS teacher for help, who helped me with ardor and recommended me with two seniors.
 One told me the secret to his success in his research area; another introduced me with the cs-self-learning repository.
 Both the teacher and those two seniors fueled the light of hope with their selflessness.
 I began to study by myself again.

 I took down notes carefully when studying.
 With the the content of my notes getting more and more, I suddenly thought:"Hey, wouldn't it be nice to integrate all the course notes I've taken and publish them on my website, so that others may refer to this when they are stuck like me?"
 That is how this note comes with luck.

-It may not be that accurate and perfect as you wish, but I will try my best to make it better.
+These notes may not be that accurate and perfect as you wish, but I will try my best to make them better.
+If you have great ideas or would like to add more notes and thoughts, please check out the [contribution part](#5-contribute-to-this-project).

 ## 2 Advice